tsj2003/image-classification-cerebrium-/README.md

     - There are two images in this repo, your file should run onnx model on these images and verify if the model outputs the correct class id and class name
         - n01440764_tench belongs to class id 0
         - n01667114_mud_turtle belongs to class id 35
-    - The test should report failure in case the outputs are not correct and the pipeline should report the failed test cases
+    - The test should report failure in case the outputs are not correct
 - model.py with the following classes/functionalities, make their separate classes:
     - Onnx Model loading and prediction call
     - Pre-processing of the Image [Sample code provided in pytorch_model.py]
 - Things needed to deploy the code to the banana dev
-- test_server.py | codebase to make a call to the model deployed on the banana dev
+- test_server.py | codebase to make a call to the model deployed on the banana dev (Note: This should test deployment not something on your local machine)
     - This should accept the path of the image and return/print the name of the class the image belongs to
     - And also accept a flag to run preset custom tests, where you make calls to the banana deployed models using the two images and verify results like you are expected to do in test_onnx.py
     - Also report the time one banana dev call takes
-- GitHub Actions pipeline that can do the following:
-    - Pre-Deployment Pipeline:
-        - Should be run manually through the Actions tab on GitHub
-        - Build the docker image
 - Readme File | which has steps to run/use all the deliverables with proper details, such that a person who has no prior information about this repo can understand and run this easily with no blockers.
 - Hint: You need to use Deploy From Github option, and make a fork of their public template.
     - Follow the steps mentioned in the banana dev documentation